 To me, the most compelling reason why we (and other similarly rural states in the West) had such low infection and death rates is because we have a very low population density and a larger percentage of our population lives self-reliantly.
 We also don’t have a lot of traffic exchange from outside of the state.
 In fact (as if to confirm my theory), those communities in our state that DO have a lot of interstate traffic exchange (Morgantown, the Eastern Panhandle, and the northern Panhandle) were the first areas of our state to record Coronavirus infections.
 It is the rural nature of our lives and state that keeps us in good company with other rural states, like Alaska, Wyoming, Montana, and North Dakota.
 Perhaps people should consider those lifestyle virtues and benefits when they compare the quality of our lives with those of the urban-dwellers in New York City, San Francisco, and Chicago.

 The biggest concern we have about a social media-driven “virtual Farmers Market” is the loss of interaction with our customers.
-We spend more that 75% of our Farmers Market appearance time just talking with our customers, whether or not a sale is made.
+We typically spend more than 75% of our Farmers Market appearance time just talking with our customers, whether or not a sale is made.
 That opportunity for meaningful social interaction is one of the biggest attractions for our customers, too.
 We give people gardening and food preservation advice and answer questions about our products.
 But, most of all, we just catch up on our lives or solve the world’s pressing problems, which our politicians never fix.
 ALL of that meaningful interaction would be lost with the proposed “virtual Farmers Market” and that constitutes at least 75% of the fun we gain from participating.
 Those reasons form the basis of our objection to the proposed change.
 Once we agree to it, we’ll never gain all those intrinsic benefits back.
+In our society, you can never take back a new convenience, once it has been unleashed.

 It is changes like this that concern me most about how our society will change as a result of the Coronavirus.
 We simply fail to think about the sacrifices we must concede in the zeal to change how our society functions.
 Most often, it is the “old ways” and “old values” that suffer most from them.
 Regardless of what the powerful people decide, you can rest assured that we will strive to preserve our most sacred and traditional lifestyle practices and values.
 That’s the core of our mission here at Peeper Pond Farm.
 How much of the life you enjoy are you willing to sacrifice for a virus that may never (and most likely will never) go away?